ESTES VALLEY LAND TRUST - PRESERVING OPEN SPACE FOR FUTURE GENERATIONS

 Jeffrey steps in as the new Executive Director on May 16, replacing Mary Banken who will be retiring after nine years with EVLT.
 Please stop by to meet Jeffrey at one of our EVLT events or at the EVLT office at 1191 Woodstock in Estes Park.

 In addition to your breakfast discount coupons, you and the new member will each have your names placed in a drawing for a one-of-a-kind coffee table handmade by our own Land Trust President and master craftsman, Leo Weber.
-As our Executive Director so aptly put it, you will have the opportunity to own your own “Leo-nardo.”
 Valued at over $1,200, this coffee table would be a perfect addition to your home.

-OK so now you are getting excited about this, right?
-Click here to download a form to submit for the new membership to be entered into the drawing.
-Email, or print and USPS mail, the completed form to us.
-The drawing will take place at the August 20th Membership Breakfast, and you will be entered each time you generate a new member.
+OK, so now you are getting excited about this, right?
+You can click here to download our membership form to get started.
+Complete the form and mail it to us.
+Also, we will have a membership table at each of our three summer breakfasts, along with the beautiful table you could win.
+The drawing will take place at the August 20th Breakfast, and you will be entered each time you generate a new member.
 If you are not comfortable soliciting new members, consider giving a membership to one of your friends.
 You will still qualify for the drawing.

 Our mission is to preserve and protect open space, valleys, wetlands, streams, ranch lands, and wildlife habitat in the Estes Valley and surrounding area.